 At the end of all vision designs, the lead vision designer creates a vision design handoff document for the Set Design team.
 The document lays out the vision that the Vision Design team created for the set and spells out all the mechanics and themes that they've created thus far.
 I showed the Throne of Eldraine vision design document last fall (Part 1 and Part 2), and it was received well, so I thought I'd do the same with the Ikoria (called throughout the document by its codename "Cricket").

 Two notes before we begin.
-One, everything not in an aside is the actual document as I wrote it two years ago.
-The asides will be me giving some added insight into what was going on during vision design and/or me talking about how things would later be adapted during set design.
+One, everything not in a box below is the actual document as I wrote it two years ago.
+The boxes contain commentary for added insight into what was going on during vision design and/or commentary about how things would later be adapted during set design.
 Two, a lot changed during set design, so what you're seeing is the set as it was handed off.
 This is about as in the weeds and behind the scenes as it gets.

 Vision Design team